 - If your bank utilizes electronic funds transfers, ask for a new personal identification number (PIN).

 Comprehensive monitoring services should include internet surveillance, compromised credential monitoring, and credit monitoring.
-The monitoring should also include alerts so that if your information is detected on the dark web, your can quickly assess and work with resolution experts to minimize any impact.
+The monitoring should also include alerts so that if a customer’s information is detected on the dark web, they can quickly assess and work with resolution experts to minimize any impact.

 Some recommended information to monitor includes: